mo-thunderz/lfo/README.md

 Please refer to the LFO_example.ino file in the examples folder.
 This file is written for the Arduino Due and can be run on other Arduino boards with some small modifications.
 I used the Due as it has a built-in DAC.

 # Updates
 29.12.2020: initially _mode1_rate was setup as an INT.
 However, that is problematic when rates smaller than 1 are applied.
 This is now changed to float.
-I also added version numbering and a few more get functions needed for the Ableton-control SW
+I also added version numbering and a few more get functions needed for the Ableton-control SW.

 Have fun ;-)